Space Academy: Finding P.I.P.E.R. | Algebra Studio™

 Standards by Session

-Finding P.I.P.E.R. covers coordinate plane, ordered pairs, graphing, and polygon classification standards already in your grade 5 scope.
-It supplements any core curriculum and gives students a chance to apply the math you're already teaching.
+Finding P.I.P.E.R. covers coordinate plane, ordered pairs, graphing and patterns, and polygon classification standards in your grade 5 scope, with extensions into grade 6 ratio and rate.
+It doesn't replace your core instruction on these topics.
+It gives students a place to apply what you're already teaching, using physical materials and collaborative problem-solving.

 #What Students DoStandards

-1Crew badge — work in the coordinate plane5.G.A.1
+1Crew badge — plot and connect points on the coordinate plane5.G.A.1

 3Build an E.E.V. — engineering design